-While therapy is integrated into everything we do at Turn-About Ranch, students also participate in weekly individual and group counseling sessions.
+While therapy is integrated in everything we do here, students also participate in weekly individual and group counseling sessions.
 At mid-term and prior to graduation, family therapy sessions are added to the schedule.

-As a working cattle ranch, there are projects that students complete every week to contribute to the functioning of the ranch.
-Through cutting wood, harvesting crops, hauling hay, ranch cleanup, community service, and other projects, teens learn valuable lessons in teamwork, leadership, coping with frustration, and the value of hard work.
+As a working cattle ranch, there are projects that students complete every week that contribute to the functioning of the ranch.
+By participating in projects like cutting wood, harvesting crops, hauling hay, ranch cleanup, and community service, teens learn valuable lessons—including teamwork, leadership, coping with frustration, and the value of hard work.

 At dusk, the cows come to pasture and the ranch falls silent as teens enjoy a few minutes of quiet time to read, journal, or write letters before bed.
 As they look back on the day, students are satisfied seeing the fruits of their labor and knowing they contributed to something bigger than themselves.

 Our fully accredited academic program allows teens to continue their education while participating in treatment.
-Students attend school 2-3 times per week in 4-hour block sessions.
-Courses include science, English, math, social studies, and physical education.
+Students attend school two to three times per week in four-hour block sessions.
+Available courses include science, English, math, social studies, and physical education.

 Every week, students help with traditional ranch work, including fixing/building fences, cutting wood, working cattle, harvesting crops, hauling hay, ranch cleanup, community service and other activities.
 These projects are one of the students’ favorite parts of the week because they are active, outdoors, and working as a team to complete projects making real differences on the ranch.

-Because students engage in hands-on learning and overcome challenges throughout the day, therapy occurs around the clock at Turn-About Ranch.
-There is also time set aside for more formal individual sessions, group therapy, and family counseling.
+Because students engage in hands-on learning and overcome challenges throughout each and every day, therapy occurs around the clock at Turn-About Ranch.
+Every activity is designed to build character, teach values, and promote self-improvement.
+There is also time set aside for more formal individual sessions, group therapy, and family counseling with on-site professionals.